JJaraG/jjarag.github.io/_pages/about.md

 News
 ======

-- <p align="justify">March 2023: Our session in the interplay between seismic and aseismic deformation on seismogenic faults has been accepted for the 2024 EGU General Assembly.
+- <p align="justify">February 2024: Our session in the interplay between seismic and aseismic deformation on seismogenic faults has been accepted for the 2024 EGU General Assembly.
 See you in Vienna in April!</p>

+- <p align="justify">January 2024: Our session in the next ESC General Assembly has been accepted.
+Call for abstract is still open!.
+See you in Corfu in September!</p>